-Non-channeled Meadow sub-type:
+Non-channeled Wet Meadow sub-type:

 Many meadows do not contain a stream or river channel and are dominated by groundwater throughflow or surface water sheet flow.
 They may have ditches or rills but not complete channels.
 These usually have few or no woody species and the vegetation is dominated by graminoids and forbs.
 They sometimes have conifers or shrubs where part of the meadow is drying and upland species are encroaching, or when woody species adapted to wetland conditions are present.
 The gradient can range from very flat to steep, depending on the landscape position of the meadow (Figure 2).
+This wetland type can include meadows, broad swales, wide riverine floodplains or terraces with <30% woody vegetation cover, and marine terraces, among others.